 The power supply presented here is part of my modular audio amplifier system.
 This is an improved version of the medium size low noise power supply for the modular high end audio system.
 The power supply presented here has higher capacitance, while retaining some of the noise filtering of the low noise power supply.

 The design is mostly the same like the medium size power supply for the modular high end audio system and the medium size low noise power supply for the modular high end audio system, but with an additional storage capacitor per supply.
 When I added the huge toroid inductor to the low noise power supply, I wondered whether I could instead squeeze another large storage capacitor on the PCB.
 Finally I succeeded, but had to rearrange a lot of components in order to make it work.
 Once the huge inductor was gone, I immediately missed it and found a spot to squeeze in a smaller one.
-While the inductors used in this design are very small, they still form a low pass filter with roughly 500Hz cut off frequency.
-The cut off frequency of the low noise power supply is roughly 130Hz.
-As always, compromised need to be made.
-I believe this is a good one.
+While the inductors used in this design are very small, they still form a low pass filter with roughly a few hundred Hertz cut off frequency.
+The cut off frequency of the low noise power supply with the guhe toriod inductor is roughly 130Hz.
+As always, compromised need to be made and I believe this is a good one.

 Here is the cost breakdown of the module: